cristiantg/lexiconator/README.md

 ## 4. Extra utilities
-You can use the `utils/extracting_words.py` script to obtain all words from files in a folder (without digits) and specifying the word separator in those files.
+1. You can use the `utils/extracting_words.py` script to obtain all words from files in a folder (without digits) and specifying the word separator in those files.

-You can also use the `utils/comparing_lexicons.py` script to compare two lexicon files (Kaldi format) in terms of words, characters and phones.
+1. You can also use the `utils/comparing_lexicons.py` script to compare two lexicon files (Kaldi format) in terms of words, characters and phones.

+1. You can also use the `utils/extract_ortho.py` script to obtain the orthographical transcription of the lexicon files.

 ## 5. Contact